Quynhd07/translation2020/README.md

 ```

-Create and activate a virtual environment inside your JobTracker directory:
+Create and activate a virtual environment inside your Translation directory:

 ```
 virtualenv env